 One of the biggest challenges you might face while developing content is differentiating between all the information you know as the expert, and the information learners will need in their real-world situations.
 It can be easy to forget the actual ‘Help and Support Experience’ when you are writing articles.
 You can start to “check yourself” by asking these three questions:

-Does it contain extraneous information that might distract from the specific steps or guidelines learners need to solve their issue?
+Does it contain extraneous information that might distract from the specific steps or guidelines learners need to solve their issues?

 Are there any areas of this content that are confusing or difficult to understand?